minprog-platforms/project-commerce-django-StevenNed123/README.md

 # Commerce

-Commerce is a website where users can register and place listing aswell as bid on other people's listings.
+Commerce is a website where users can register and place listings aswell as bid on other people's listings.
-The website is build using the Django web framework
+The website is build using the Django web framework.

 ## Databases